-This policy covers Ballard's approach to safe and effective Personal, Social, Health and Economic Education (PSHE) from Year 1 to Year 11.
-Our Relationship and Sex Education (RSE) policy can be found within our PSHE policy.
+This Policy covers Ballard's approach to safe and effective Personal, Social, Health and Economic Education (PSHE) from Year 1 to Year 11.
+Our Relationship and Sex Education (RSE) Policy can be found within our PSHE Policy.

-It was produced by the Head of PSHE (Mrs Cat McCleave) through consultation with the pupils, parents, Science department, IT services manager, IT and Computing department, Heads of Section, Leadership Team and Governor responsible for PSHE (Mrs Fiona Morgan) along with the Governing Body.
-Pupils have been involved in the creation of this policy through a pupil voice survey.
-The policy and teaching/curriculum overviews are shared with parents by year group at the start of each academic year and on the School website and MSP.
+It was produced by the Head of PSHE (Mrs Catherine McCleave) through consultation with the pupils, parents, Science department, Director of IT, IT and Computing department, Heads of Section, Leadership Team and Governor responsible for PSHE (Mrs Fiona Morgan) along with the Governing Body.
+Pupils have been involved in the creation of this Policy through a pupil voice survey.
+The Policy and teaching/curriculum overviews are shared with parents by year group at the start of each academic year and on the School website and MSP.